 Killarney and its surrounds possess some of the very finest wild mountain landscapes and spectacular scenery in Ireland.
 Marvelous peaks, wild and remote mountain valleys, high lonely coums and wondrous tranquil lakes.
 The entire area is steeped in fascinating human and geological history as well as having a wide and varied wildlife.
-The Killarney Mountain Festival is a fantastic opportunity to just get away for a few days, sample this awe-inspiring area and enjoy this spectacle of mountain related festival events.
+The Wander Wild Festival is a fantastic opportunity to just get away for a few days, sample this awe-inspiring area and enjoy this spectacle of outdoor related festival events.

 An integral part of the weekend long celebration is our ‘BASECAMP VILLAGE’.
 This will act as the central social hub of the festival and host venue for many of the featured activities including FREE talks & lectures, FREE workshops & displays, food, refreshments & beverages, exhibits & demos and much much more.
 Daily pop up events at Basecamp, check out our event blackboards throughout the weekend.

 Basecamp Village, located inside the festival marquee, erected in a large designated area at the back of the Killarney Plaza Hotel, it will be ‘the’ place to hang out.
 It will be furnished & crafted out of reclaimed wood and dressed with Tibetan Buddhist prayer flags, cool Mountain images signifying our ‘village’ as the social hub of the Festival.